stcksmsh/backintime-docs/docs/main-window.md

 ![take_snapshot](_images/document-save_btn.svg) Take Snapshot

 Take a new Snapshot in background.
 The main window can be closed during taking the snapshot.
 Normal behavior is to only compare files size and modification time.
 Alternatively, you can take a new Snapshot with `checksums` option enabled.
 This will calculate checksums for every file to decide if the file has changed.
-Taking a snapshot with checksums option takes a lot more time but it will make sure, the destination files won\'t be corrupt.
+Taking a snapshot with checksums option takes a lot more time but it will make sure, the destination files won't be corrupt.

 ![refresh_snapshot](_images/view-refresh_btn.svg) Refresh Snapshots List